Scientists in ancient Egypt

 Egyptian food processing

-It may also have been Egyptian scientists who first figured out how to make wheat and barley into beer and yeast-rising bread.
-By the time of the Ptolemies, Egyptian scientists worked out ways to hatch goose and chicken eggs in giant factory incubators.
+Egyptian scientists may also have been first to figure out how to make wheat and barley into beer and yeast-rising bread.
+By the time of the Ptolemies, scientists worked out ways to hatch goose and chicken eggs in giant factory incubators.
 That made roast chicken cheaper.